TomHOldershaw/neural-networks/report.md

 An initial model was set up consisting of two hidden layers with the `relu` activation, and an output layer with a `sigmoid` activation.
 The two hidden layers had 10 and 5 neurons respectively.
 This model was compiled with `binary_crossentropy` loss and the `adam` optimiser, and recording the `accuracy` and `AUC` metrics.
 The model was trained on the training dataset and evaluated on the test dataset.

+These model parameters were chosen as they had been most commonly used in previous models.
+The number of neurons sought to provide sufficient chance for the model to perform without excessive computational requirements.

 ![Initial model structure](img/initial_structure.png)

 Evaluating the model showed it had an accuracy of 0.728 and an AUC of 0.781.
 This is a reasonable score, but below our target accuracy of 0.75.
 Therefore, steps were taken to try to improve the model performance.